sojamo/axis-streamer/README.md

 ```

 1. use the Terminal to cd into the directory where you want your project to live eg. `cd ~/Documents` and create a folder which you want to use as your working directory eg. _movement-project_ with `mkdir movement-project` then change directory with `cd movement-project`
-2. inside directory _movement-project_ a folder structure as outlined above is required.
+2. inside working directory _movement-project_ a folder structure as outlined above is required.
-3. then clone the axis-streamer repository from https://github.com/sojamo/axis-streamer.git with `git clone https://github.com/sojamo/axis-streamer.git`
+3. then clone the axis-streamer repository from https://github.com/sojamo/axis-streamer.git with `git clone https://github.com/sojamo/axis-streamer.git` into the working directory.
 4. `cd` into the repository's root folder `cd axis-streamer`
 5. install project dependencies with running `yarn`
 6. call `yarn run help` for a list of options, or call `yarn run with --mode stream` for streaming data from Axis Neuron (see details below) or use `yarn run with --mode load` to load and playback a .bvh file (files should be located inside folder _external → storage → bvh_), call `yarn run with --mode streamload` to load and stream data simultaneously.